mehditr/QuantWorld/content/post/2023-01-03-statistical-inference/index.md

 One the ***EDA*** done in the Credit Aprroval investigation, there was a claim that [***bank customer has more debt that non-bank customer***](https://quantworld.netlify.app/img/Credit_Approval_Final_24_0.png).
 This statement might be true or not for gender variable.
-So, for having more consideration about these statements, we will create two hypothesis testings regarding being customer of the bank and Gender in respect to Debt which they might be important for getting the approval for credit card.
+Therefore, to further investigate these claims, I develop two hypothesis test about bank customership and gender in terms of 'Debt', which may be important for credit card approval.

-So, first of all, we will see both distributions are right skewed
+First of all, we will see both distributions are right skewed

 ```python